crcroz/selenium-instagram-bot/README.md

 * Because of this it does look a little strange when you watch it work, rest assured, it does work.

-I appreciate any feedback and hope this helps even 1 person in their own project-cheers!
+I appreciate any feedback -peace!